This post may contain affiliate links. Please see our disclosure policy.

 According to the FDA, pork is cooked thoroughly when the internal temperature has reached 145 degrees Fahrenheit.
 Use a meat thermometer to check the thickest part of the meat to ensure doneness.

 If you have leftover country-style ribs, place them into an airtight container and store in the refrigerator for up to 3 days.
-To reheat, allow the ribs to sit at room temperature for 15 minutes before reheating them in the air fryer at 380 degrees Fahrenheit for 2-3 minutes, or until heated through.
+To reheat ribs, allow the ribs to sit at room temperature for 15 minutes before reheating them in the air fryer at 380 degrees Fahrenheit for 2-3 minutes, or until heated through.

 MORE AIR FRYER PORK RECIPES: